Buyun-Liang/personal_page_hugo/content/publication/3_str_opt/index.md

 ---
-title: 'On optimization and Optimizers in Neural Structural Optimization'
+title: 'Neural Topology Optimization with Principled Constrained Optimization'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here